-It has been identified that the locations on the master plan within the identification area are currently well serviced by multiple utilities, providing opportunities for extension of services to the development area.
+It has been identified that the locations on the Master Plan within the identification area are currently well serviced by multiple potable water utilities, providing opportunities for extension of smaller reticulation services to the development areas.

-A recycled water scheme will be required to meet demands of the precinct growth in line with recommendations including it as a non-negotiable in the workshop forums.
+A recycled water scheme will be required to meet demands of the precinct growth in line with recommendations including it as a non-negotiable in the workshop forums, and to meet the sustainability strategy.

-Sewer flow from the precinct development can be accommodated by the existing Pump Station with spare capacity.
+Sewer flow from the precinct development can be accommodated by the existing Pump Station with spare capacity, however review will be undertaken by Sydney Water, as this Pump Station services a greater area.
 Sydney water is investigating a Regional Treatment facility considering the catchment that flows through the current pump station.
 Use of private on-site treatment facilities can reduce the load on the infrastructure but will require further investigations in relation to timing/staging.
-This will limit future expansion, with the business being responsible for ongoing maintenance.
+This will limit future expansion, with the private business and/or landowners being responsible for ongoing maintenance.